Frequently Asked Questions

-After receiving two doses of vaccine, both are considered 95% effective in preventing COVID-19 in a vaccinated person.
+After receiving two doses of Pfizer or Moderna vaccine, both are considered 95% effective in preventing severe/critical COVID-19 in a vaccinated person.
+For Johnson & Johnson, efficacy is considered to be at 67%.
 Protection is not immediate.
-It will take 1-2 weeks following the second dose to be considered fully vaccinated.
+It will take 1-2 weeks following the final dose to be considered fully vaccinated.

 Is a second dose of the COVID-19 vaccine required?

-Patients receiving their first dose should form a plan to return for their second dose.
+Patients receiving their first dose should form a plan to return for their second dose 28 days later.
 DOH noted that the effectiveness of a single dose has not been sufficiently evaluated, so it is important for everyone to plan to receive both doses.

-Can I get the Pfizer vaccine at the same time as getting another vaccine, such as the flu vaccine?
+Can I get a COVID-19 vaccine at the same time as getting another vaccine, such as the flu vaccine?

 If I had COVID-19 previously, am I able to receive the COVID-19 vaccine?

 According to the CDC, there is no recommended minimum interval between COVID-19 infection and vaccination, once the patient is no longer symptomatic.
 Current evidence suggests that reinfection is uncommon in the 90 days after initial infection.
 Thus, persons with documented acute SARS-CoV-2 infection in the preceding 90 days may delay vaccination until near the end of this period, if desired.

 If I currently have COVID-19, can I get the COVID-19 vaccine?